Symmetry in abstract elementary classes with amalgamation: Introduction

 \begin{theorem} Let $\K$ be an AEC.
 Suppose $\lambda$ and $\mu$ are cardinals so that $\lambda>\mu\geq\LS(\K)$ and $\K$ is superstable in every $\chi \in [\mu, \lambda]$.
 Then $\lambda$-symmetry implies $\mu$-symmetry. \end{theorem}

-Theorem \ref{transfer symmetry} (proven at the end of Section \ref{sym-transfer-sec}) improves Theorem 2 of \cite{vandieren-chainsat-toappear-v2} which transfers symmetry from $\mu^+$ to $\mu$.
+Theorem \ref{transfer symmetry} (proven at the end of Section \ref{sym-transfer-sec}) improves Theorem 2 of \cite{vandieren-chainsat-apal} which transfers symmetry from $\mu^+$ to $\mu$.
 We also clarify the relationship between $\mu$-symmetry (as a property of $\mu$-splitting) and the symmetry property in good frames (see Section \ref{sym-props-sec}).
 The latter is older and has been studied in the literature: the work of Shelah in \cite{sh576} led to \cite[Theorem 3.7]{shelahaecbook}, which gives conditions under which a good frame (satisfying a version of symmetry) exists (but uses set-theoretic axioms beyond ZFC and categoricity in two successive cardinals).
 One should also mention \cite[Theorem IV.4.10]{shelahaecbook} which builds a good frame (in ZFC) from categoricity in a high-enough cardinal.
 Note, however, the cardinal is very high and the underlying class of the frame is a smaller class of Ehrenfeucht-Mostowski models, although this can be fixed by taking an even larger cardinal.
-Moreover Shelah's work contains a gap, see \cite{categ-infinitary-v2} for a more thorough discussion.

-It was observed in \cite[Theorem 5.14]{bgkv-v2} that Shelah's proof of symmetry of first-order forking generalizes naturally to give that the symmetry property of any reasonable global independence notion follows from the assumption of no order property.
-This is used in \cite{ss-tame-toappear-v3} to build a good frame from tameness and categoricity (the results there are improved in \cite{indep-aec-v5, bv-sat-v3}).
+It was observed in \cite[Theorem 5.14]{bgkv-apal} that Shelah's proof of symmetry of first-order forking generalizes naturally to give that the symmetry property of any reasonable global independence notion follows from the assumption of no order property.
+This is used in \cite{ss-tame-jsl} to build a good frame from tameness and categoricity (the results there are improved in \cite{indep-aec-apal, bv-sat-v3}).
 As for symmetry \emph{transfers}, Boney \cite{ext-frame-jml} has shown how to transfer symmetry of a good frame \emph{upward} using tameness for types of length two.
-This was later improved to tameness for types of length one with a more conceptual proof in \cite{tame-frames-revisited-v5}.
+This was later improved to tameness for types of length one with a more conceptual proof in \cite{tame-frames-revisited-v6-toappear}.

 Theorem \ref{transfer symmetry} differs from these works in a few ways.
 First, we do not assume tameness nor set-theoretic assumptions, and we do not work within the full strength of a frame or with categoricity (only with superstability).
 Also, we obtain a \emph{downward} and not an upward transfer.
 The arguments of this paper use \emph{towers} whereas the aforementioned result of Boney and the second author use independent sequences to transfer symmetry upward.